cerebral-bore/CS460-Whiteboard-App/README.md

 # CS460-Whiteboard-App

 Current Status:
-	+ Buttons do SOMETHING now
-	- Only draws a single sized line at a time
-	- Previous lines are currently being deleted
-	- Net protocol not yet implemented
+	+ Fully functional!!
+	- Except for a couple of drawing bugs..

 " 	The application to be developed has two parts: a server, that represents a distributed "white board" and a client application, that sends commands to the server.